LIT-Protocol/docs/docs/sdk/serverless-signing/combining-decryption-shares.md

 ```

 ## Using IPFS ID as an Access Control Parameter
-When defining your `ACC` rules you may wish to use `Curernt Action IPFS ID` which may be added to your condition as show below. this is useful for restricting `decryption` to only permit a single `Lit Action` to decrypt your data.
+When defining your Access Control Conditions rules you may wish to use `currentActionIpfsId` which may be added to your condition as shown below.
+This is useful for restricting decryption to only permit a single Lit Action to decrypt your data.

 ```js
 {